Updated March 21, 2023

 CSS: The Missing Manual by David Sawyer McFarland is the hands-on guide to learning CSS from the basics to practice concepts.
 David McFarland has been designing and building websites since 1995.
 The css for beginners book starts from the very basics and assumes no prior experience in CSS.
 This CSS guide teaches you how to make great layouts with animation that work on mobile.
 It also touches upon techniques like floats, postioning, flexboxes and even Syntactically Awesome Stylesheets (Sass).
 This book that can be read from cover to cover.

-The book has been consistently updated to stay with current trends.
+The best books to learn css has been consistently updated to stay with current trends.
 This books can be used by absolute beginner and advanced developers alike.
 It provides tips and tricks to modernize your web development.
 This is one of the best CSS reference books.

 CSS Mastery